Category: Women empowerment

 quotes for black women on care, rest

-🖤 These Quotes Hit Different for a Reason…
+🖤 These Quotes Resonate for a Reason…

-If one of these quotes pulled something out of you—
+If one of these quotes pulled something out of you—maybe it’s because you’ve been carrying more than anyone realizes.

 Sometimes, we don’t even realize how much we’re holding until we stop performing long enough to feel it.